AlphaGit/alphas-manifesto-blog/_posts/2012-06-23-linkedin-apis-tcs-y-legalidad.md

 El departamento legal de LinkedIn parece opinar distinto.

 El último punto de mi registro de clave API son los T&amp;Cs (Terms &amp; Conditions), que especifica claramente qué cosas se pueden y no se pueden hacer con la API.
 Veamos un poco de ellas.
-Los pueden acceder aquí: <a href="http://developer.linkedin.com/documents/linkedin-apis-terms-use">LinkedIn API Terms of Use</a>.
+Los pueden acceder aquí: [LinkedIn API Terms of Use](http://developer.linkedin.com/documents/linkedin-apis-terms-use).

 > LinkedIn reserves the right, from time to time, with or without notice to you, to change these Terms in our sole and absolute discretion.
 The most current version of these Terms can be reviewed on the LinkedIn developer portal at anytime and supersedes all previous versions.
 By using the LinkedIn APIs after changes are made to the Terms, you agree to be bound by such changes.
 Your only recourse if you disagree with the Terms, or changes to the Terms, is to discontinue your use of the APIs.
 Accordingly, we recommend you review these Terms periodically.